SilenZcience/ChessToTheDeath/README.md

 This project simply contains a custom chess variant in which every chess piece has it's own health and damage values.
 Therefor simply taking an enemy piece is not an option.
 Instead you have to fight it multiple times.
-The game ends when of the Kings has no healthpoints left.
+The game ends when one of the Kings has no healthpoints left.

 ### Made With